saferpay/jsonapi/texts/ContainerDictionary.md

 	</span>
 </td>
 <td class="col-sm-8">
 	<div style="padding-bottom: 10px">Url which is called by Saferpay if an action could not be completed synchronously and was reported with a ‘pending’ state (eg CAPTURE_PENDING or REFUND_PENDING).
-Up until now, this is only applicable for Paydirekt or WL Crypto Payments transactions.</div>
+Up until now, this is only applicable for Paydirekt transactions or WL Crypto Payments refunds.</div>
 	<i class="small text-muted">
 				    <span>Example: <code>https://merchanthost/pendingnotify</code></span>
 	</i>